 Do broadband speeds differ between areas?

-The speeds broadband packages offer differ greatly between different postcodes, and even different homes on the same street.
+Broadband speeds vary significantly between different postcodes, and evendifferent homes on the same street.

-When you enter your postcode we compare it against all data to find deals that are available in your area in about as much time as it takes to blink.
-We don’t hang about.
+When you enter your postcode we compare it against all the data we’ve collected to show you the best broadband deals that are available in your area.